 #1: Performed factory resets.
 The GL658 can be reset by pushing C1, C2 (backside of controller), and the record button (red button on left side of RC).
 I tried resetting the P4 in dji Assistant 2 … no luck.

 #2: What Firmware to use? msinger shared this setup: V1.7.80 for the RC, and V2.00.0700 for the AC.
 Since I was not able to change the AC FW, I was stuck with V01.00.016 for the AC.
 (There’s another FW that is now verified to work!)

 #3: One thing at a time!
 I knew the AC was good to go (already flown with a GL300C).
 My first attempt was to just link RC and AC as is.
 The problem is the RC and AC are from two different families.
 The RC works with dji Go3, and the AC works in dji Go4.
 Try as I might, I could not get dji Go4 to recognize the RC.
-The RC reset was needed to access dji Go3. (before the reset I got the error “disconnected”) Once the RC was connected to dji Go3, I rolled back the firmware to V1.7.80. (at the first screen, before the flight program opens click and hold down the mouse button on the bars at the upper right side of the screen and choose the FW to roll back to from the drop down).
+The RC reset was needed to access dji Go3. (before the reset I got the error “disconnected”) Once the RC was connected to dji Go3, I rolled back the firmware to V1.7.80. (at the first screen, before the flight program opens click and hold your finger on the bars at the upper right side of the screen until a pop up window comes up, and choose the FW to roll back to from the drop down).